to prevent injuries

 For top-tier athletes or weekend warriors, playing sports is valuable for physical coordination, fitness, and self-esteem, and teaches important lessons about teamwork and discipline.
 Professor Caroline Finch at Edith Cowan University in Perth, Australia, is ensuring competitors at every level stay on the field, thanks to her research on sports-injury prevention, education and awareness.

-As ECU's Deputy Vice-Chancellor and Vice-President for Research, and Director of the Australian Centre for Research into Injury in Sport and its Prevention (ACRISP), Professor Finch is orchestrating efforts to prevent injuries in Australian Rules football, as well as among Olympic athletes.
+As ECU's Deputy Vice-Chancellor and Vice-President for Research, and Director of the Australian Centre for Research into Injury in Sport and its Prevention (ACRISP), Professor Finch is orchestrating efforts to prevent injuries in Australian Rules football.

 ECU's elite-level injury-prevention programming is also being implemented in the amateur ranks, with an emphasis on training and preparation meant to reduce sports-related hospital visits.